Difference Between Model and Algorithm

 MeaningA model is a representation of what has already been learned by an algorithm.Algorithms are the engines of machine learning that convert a dataset into a mode.

-ConceptA model is typically a computer program with specific instructions and data structures.Algorithms are based on statistics, calculus, and linear algebra.
+ConceptA model is a computer program with specific instructions and data structures.Algorithms are based on statistics, calculus, and linear algebra.

 Where is usedcan find patterns or make decisions from a previously unseen datasetAlgorithms are used in all areas of IT and many other industries